Transforming the “How” of Grantmaking in a Time of Crisis

 PEAK has been convening our members for a series of virtual community conversations to understand how grants management practices are evolving to meet pressing needs.
 A poll of 370 members illuminated the degree of transformation happening in just a few weeks:

-- 97 percent are considering changing grant practices, including changes to their application, due diligence and decision-making processes, reporting requirements, and more.
+- 97 percent are considering changing grantmaking practices, including changes to their application, due diligence and decision-making processes, reporting requirements, and more.

 - 63 percent are considering changing grant priorities (who or what they fund).